AmaroT/CS-Portfolio-Projects/ContactService/README.md

-# ContactService and TaskService
+# ContactService, TaskService, and AppointmentService

 ## Project Overview
-The `ContactService` and `TaskService` projects are Java-based applications designed to manage contact and task information, respectively, for a mobile application.
+The `ContactService`, `TaskService`, and `AppointmentService` projects are Java-based applications designed to manage contact, task, and appointment information, respectively, for a mobile application.
 These services allow adding, updating, and deleting records while enforcing certain constraints on each field.
-Both projects focus on implementing in-memory data structures and unit tests (without a database or user interface).
+All projects focus on implementing in-memory data structures and unit tests (without a database or user interface).
 These projects are part of a coursework assignment.

 ---